This text is translated into Russian by google automatic human level neural machine.

 In Moscow in the Golyanovo district there is Khabarovskaya Street, which the people of Khabarovsk moved to the capital for permanent residence consider "their own".
 They even introduced the tradition of celebrating the name-day of the highway, named after the Khabarovsk Territory, and conducting business walks along it.
 The idea of such walks and not only belongs to the Khabarovsk community of Moscow and the Moscow region.

-About their community of Muscovites Khabarovsk people say simply: people gathered here who at different times and for different reasons moved to the capital, but they keep the memory of their small homeland, they try to maintain close ties with fellow countrymen.
-For them, Komsomolsk-on-Amur, Khabarovsk, Sovetskaya Gavan is not just a point on the map.
-There they grew up, studied, served, raised children, achieved success.
+Khabarovsk residents, who have become Muscovites, speak simply about their community: people who have moved to the capital at different times and for various reasons, but keep the memory of their small homeland, are trying to maintain close ties with their fellow countrymen.
+For them, Komsomolsk-on-Amur, Khabarovsk, Sovetskaya Gavan are not just points on the map.
+There they grew up, studied, served, raised children, and achieved success.

-The success of Khabarovsk could have been devoted to a separate book: one should only look at the list of the government of the community.
-This is the well-known musicologist, producer Natalia Vakhova, choreographer, professor of GITIS Anna Dementieva, adviser to the Foreign Ministry Vladimir Polikanov and even ex-mayor of Khabarovsk and former head of the metropolitan Lefortovo municipal district Pavel Filippov.
-Is not the list - the color of the nation, and when only people find time to promote in Moscow the traditions and values of their native land?
+A separate book could be devoted to the success of the Khabarovsk citizens: one has only to look at the list of the board of the community.
+This is the famous musicologist, producer Natalya Vakhova, choreographer, professor of GITIS Anna Dementyeva, Foreign Ministry advisor Vladimir Polikanov and even the ex-mayor of Khabarovsk and the former head of the Lefortovo metropolitan area Pavel Filippov.
+Not a list is the color of a nation, and when only people find time to promote the traditions and values of their native land in Moscow?

 "It is realistic to involve people in joint activities, if everyone feels the significance and meaning of such work," explains EastRussia chairman of the community, an advisor to the Governor of the Khabarovsk Krai for working with the media, Sergei Akulich. - Someone, let's say, want to attend cultural and educational and entertainment events organized by the community.
 Someone is attracted to sports or hiking.
 For others, personal participation in charitable projects is important.
 And someone himself urgently needs support or even protection, for example, among veterans.
 Businessmen may want to use the ties and the "lobbying" potential of the community to promote their goods and services in the regions.